 Case Appointments

-• Case appointments are initially assigned to the Federal Defender for the district from which the case arises.
-If a conflict exists with the Federal Defender, the appointment is offered to a member of the CJA Panel for the district in which the case arises.
+Case appointments are initially assigned to the Federal Defender for the Division from which the case arises.
+If a conflict exists with the Federal Defender, the appointment is offered to a CJA panel member.